springcomp/powershell_profile.ps1/README.md

 irm https://raw.githubusercontent.com/springcomp/powershell_profile.ps1/master/Microsoft.PowerShell_profile.ps1 -OutFile $profile
 ```

-Then open a PowerShell prompt of reload your profile.
+Then open a PowerShell prompt or reload your profile.

 ## Customize your prompt with Oh-My-Posh